ScilifelabDataCentre/swedish-pathogens-portal-django/doc/architecture/decisions/0002-formatting-rules.md

 - **Enforcement overhead**: Rules need to be checked and verified during code reviews, adding to review time
 - **Manual enforcement**: HTML line length and docstring format require manual verification as automated tooling is not currently configured
 - **Consistency maintenance**: Team members must remember and apply rules consistently across all code changes
-- **HTML content formatting**: May require more line breaks in content text within HTML tags to maintain 80-character limit
+- **HTML content formatting**: May require more line breaks in content text within HTML tags to follow the line length guideline

 ### Mitigation
 - Code review checklists can include formatting rule verification to ensure consistency
 - ADR documentation provides clear reference for all formatting rules
 - Examples in this ADR demonstrate correct usage patterns
-- HTML line length is a guideline - exceptions are acceptable when breaking would harm readability or when dealing with code formatting (attributes, class lists)
+- HTML line length is a soft guideline (90-100 characters) - exceptions are acceptable when breaking would harm readability or when dealing with code formatting (attributes, class lists)